cabloy/zova/cabloy-docs/guide/techniques/router/route-query.md

 ## $query

-Cabloy-Front injects a `$query` object into the base class of the `mother` bean so that the `Query` parameter can be obtained through `this.$query` in the render instance
+Cabloy-Front injects a `$query` object into the base class of the `controller` bean so that the `Query` parameter can be obtained through `this.$query` in the render instance

 ## Gif Demonstration